MBJohansen/Social-Graphs-Project/docs/wordclouds.md

   <img src="images/wordclouds/OldBiographyWC.jpg" class="wordcloud_left" width="50%"/>
   <img src="images/wordclouds/NewBiographyWC.jpg" class="wordcloud_right" width="50%"/>

   In the biography genre the words "one" and "life" occur often for both old and new movies, which makes sense since biographies often revolve around the life of some person.
 Notably the word "documentary" are present in the word cloud for new movies which is a clear sign of genres being mixed since many movies include several genres.
 Furthermore the word "film" occurs frequently in the plot descriptions.
 This could be due to the type of genre since a biography is often based on facts and the word "film" is also seen frequently in plot descriptions for the genres; Documentary, History, and News which might be because of how a documentary plot (or other fact based movie) is written.
-It might for example be natural to write that this film is about some interesting person and his/her fight against something.
+It might for example be natural to write "this film is about..."
 While in other fictional movies it might not be natural to write "this film is about".

   <br><br>